shlienlab/raccoon/docs/clustering.rst

 ==============

-As a first step in the clustering analysis, the data can be normalized by activating the :code:`norm` flag in the recursive clustering object.
+As a first step in the clustering analysis, the data can be normalized by activating the :code:`norm` flag in the iterative clustering object.
 It takes default :code:`sklearn` norms, and is set by default at :code:`'l2'`.
 If :code:`None`, no normalization will be applied before the features removal step.